Dunedin: Early arrivals from Europe

 The name "Dunedin" comes from Dùn Èideann, the Scottish Gaelic name for Edinburgh, the capital of Scotland.
 Charles Kettle the city's surveyor, instructed to emulate the characteristics of Edinburgh, produced a striking, "Romantic" town-planning design.
-There resulted both grand and quirky streets as the builders struggled and sometimes failed to construct his bold vision across the challenging landscape.
+There resulted both grand and quirky streets, as the builders struggled and sometimes failed to construct his bold vision across the challenging landscape.
 Captain William Cargill (1784–1860), a veteran of the Napoleonic Wars, served as the secular leader of the new colony.
 The Reverend Thomas Burns (1796–1871), a nephew of the poet Robert Burns, provided spiritual guidance.
-By the end of the 1850s around 12,000 Scots had emigrated to Dunedin, many from the industrial lowlands.
+By the end of the 1850s, around 12,000 Scots had emigrated to Dunedin, many from the industrial lowlands.

 Gold rush era

 In 1852, Dunedin became the capital of the Otago Province, the whole of New Zealand from the Waitaki south.
-In 1861 the discovery of gold at Gabriel's Gully, to the south-west, led to a rapid influx of people and saw Dunedin become New Zealand's first city by growth of population in 1865.
+In 1861, the discovery of gold at Gabriel's Gully, to the south-west, led to a rapid influx of people and saw Dunedin become New Zealand's first city by growth of population in 1865.
 The new arrivals included many Irish, but also Italians, Lebanese, French, Germans, Jews and Chinese.
 The Dunedin Southern Cemetery was established in 1858, the Dunedin Northern Cemetery in 1872.
+In the 1860s, Ross Creek Reservoir was created so as to serve Dunedin's need for water.

-The London-owned Bank of Otago opened its doors in Dunedin in 1863, opened 12 branches throughout its region then in 1873 merged with the new National Bank of New Zealand also based in London and also operated from Dunedin but, true to its name, it rapidly expanded throughout New Zealand.
+The London-owned Bank of Otago opened its doors in Dunedin in 1863, opened 12 branches throughout its region, then in 1873 merged with the new National Bank of New Zealand also based in London and also operated from Dunedin but, true to its name, it rapidly expanded throughout New Zealand.
 Dunedin remained the principal local source of the nation's development capital until the Second World War.

-Dunedin and the region industrialised and consolidated and the Main South Line connected the city with Christchurch in 1878 and Invercargill in 1879.
+Dunedin and the region industrialised and consolidated, and the Main South Line connected the city with Christchurch in 1878 and Invercargill in 1879.
 Otago Boys' High School was founded in 1863.
 The Otago Museum opened in 1868.
 The University of Otago, the oldest university in New Zealand, in 1869.
 Otago Girls' High School was established in 1871.